joaquimorg/Pinetime/README.md

 The purpose of **PinetimeLite** is to build firmware for Pinetime that is lightweight and maximizes battery life.
 The available features are :
- - Step counter is working

   - Quick settings to change the backlight, notification vibration and flash light
   - Charging notification
   - Low battery alert
   - Notifications, with app identification
   - Incoming call notification
   - Backlight timeout config
- - Screen wake up on double tap or single tap
+  - Screen wake up on double tap, single tap or Wrist wake up
- - Screen sleep on double tap
+  - Screen sleep on double tap ( in any clock face )
- - Multi watch faces ( 6 )
+  - Multi watch faces ( 8 )
- - Firmware update
+  - Firmware update, now with high-speed transfer mode.
   - Settings saved to external flash
   - External resources, images and icons, are now in the external flash
- - Web app for update Resources and Firmware
+  - Weather app
+  - Step counter
+  - Sample app to show the accelerometer ( this app my not be included in future releases )

 ### <span style="color:red">The 0.3.0 version removes the compatibility with Nordic DFU to update the firmware.</span>